Richard H. Alvey: Federal judicial service

 Alvey was nominated by President Grover Cleveland on April 14, 1893, to the Court of Appeals of the District of Columbia (now the United States Court of Appeals for the District of Columbia Circuit), to the new Chief Justice seat authorized by 27 Stat.
 434. He was confirmed by the United States Senate on April 15, 1893, and received his commission the same day.
 His service terminated on January 1, 1905, due to his retirement.

 Other service

 In 1896, as Chief Justice, Alvey served as a member of an American commission tasked with resolving a boundary dispute between Venezuela and British Guiana.
-He also served as chancellor of National University (now George Washington University) in Washington, D.C. from 1897 to 1904.
+He served as chancellor of National University (now George Washington University) in Washington, D.C. from 1897 to 1904.

 Family

 Alvey married Mary Wharton in 1856, with whom he had one child.
 After her death in 1860, Alvey remarried to Julia Jones Hays in 1862, with whom he had nine children.
 Alvey died on September 14, 1906, in Hagerstown.
 He was grandson of John Alvey and a descendant of John Alvey, a Revolutionary soldier in the Maryland line.